jrmagnus/General-Solutions/README.md

 # General Solutions

-Creating a webpage to generate password and do some stuffs fo Network:
+Creating a webpage to generate password and do some stuffs of Network:
 * - Password Generator
 * - Mac Address formating
 * - CIDR Calculator